 - Learn more about trauma-sensitive leadership in my new quick guide about trauma-sensitive leadership.
 It’s free and available for download from Brookes Publishing on my spotlight page.

-- I also have a brand new online course and workbook coming later this month that will help any school staff member become a trauma-sensitive educator.
+- I also have a brand new online course and workbook to help any school staff member become a trauma-sensitive educator.
 It’s called Becoming a Trauma-Sensitive Educator, and I couldn’t be happier with how it turned out!

 - Looking for free bite-sized trauma-sensitive suggestions?
 I’m now on TikTok.
 Each video is focused on one question and a brief trauma-sensitive answer to that question.
 Please connect over there!